 Costs and Savings for the householder

-- Time – Once set up, necessary maintenance is much less frequent and less relentless than mowing.
-Occasional weeding or replacing a plant.
+Once set up, necessary maintenance is much less frequent and less relentless than mowing.
+It just means the occasional weeding or replacing a plant.

-- Fuel & Equipment – As well as saving on fuel, once the verge was planted, the remaining lawn was so small that a small electric mower was quite enough.
+- Fuel & Equipment – As well as saving on fuel, once the verge was planted, my remaining lawn was so small that a small electric mower was quite enough.

 - Slow gardening is gentle exercise in fresh air.
 Better than the gym.